dsshim0125/gaussian-ram/README.md

 ## Abstract
-Previous studies on image classification have been mainly focused on the performance of the networks, not onreal-time operation or model compression.
+Previous studies on image classification have been mainly focused on the performance of the networks, not on real-time operation or model compression.
 We propose a Gaussian Deep Recurrent visual Attention Model (GDRAM)- a reinforcement learning based lightweight deep neural network for large scale image classification that outperformsthe conventional CNN (Convolutional Neural Network) which uses the entire image as input.
-Highly inspired by thebiological visual recognition process, our model mimics the stochastic location of the retina with Gaussian distribution.
-We evaluate the model on Large cluttered MNIST, Large CIFAR-10 and Large CIFAR-100 datasets which are resized to128 in both width and height.
+Highly inspired by the biological visual recognition process, our model mimics the stochastic location of the retina with Gaussian distribution.
+We evaluate the model on Large cluttered MNIST, Large CIFAR-10 and Large CIFAR-100 datasets which are resized to 128 in both width and height.

 <p align = "center">
 <img src="https://github.com/dsshim0125/gaussian-ram/blob/master/fig.png" width="600">